top of page

 Purpose of the Organization

-We want to facilitate student engagement with the Sociology and Anthropology department at Carleton, providing undergraduate students with a louder voice.
+We want to facilitate student engagement with the Sociology and Anthropology Department at Carleton, providing undergraduate students with a space where they feel recognized.

-The organization shall work towards the following goals:
+The association shall work towards the following goals:

-1. Our mission is to amplify the voices and needs of undergraduate students interested in Sociology & Anthropology.
+1. To amplify the voices of undergraduate students interested in Sociology and Anthropology Department (SOAN), and advocate for their needs.

-2. We envision a thriving community where SocAnth students feel welcome and less alone.
+2. To create a thriving community where SOAN students and enthusiasts feel welcome and less alone.

 Article III